FOREX-Yen eyes first monthly gain since March; dollar headed for monthly loss

 By Rae Wee

-SINGAPORE, July 31 (Reuters) - The yen edged steadily higher on Monday following a volatile session at the end of last week after the Bank of Japan (BOJ) loosened its grip on interest rates, and was on track to reverse three consecutive months of loss.
+SINGAPORE, July 31 (Reuters) - The yen fell on Monday, extending losses from a volatile session at the end of last week after the Bank of Japan (BOJ) loosened its grip on interest rates, but was still on track to reverse three consecutive months of declines.

-The U.S. dollar was conversely headed for a monthly loss on the prospect that the Federal Reserve's aggressive rate-hike cycle - a key driver of the dollar's strength - could have concluded with last week's 25-basis-point increase.
+Elsewhere in Asia, China's manufacturing activity fell for a fourth straight month in July, albeit at a slower pace, an official factory survey showed on Monday.

+The yen was about 0.3% lower at 141.57 per dollar, but was headed to end July with a roughly 2% gain, its first monthly rise since March.

-That sent the yen into a tailspin as traders tried to determine the implications of the move.
-The dollar eventually ended the session with a 1.2% gain against the Japanese currency, though that was after it had slid 1% to a session-low of 138.05 yen.
+The dollar eventually ended the Friday session with a 1.2% gain against the Japanese currency, though that was after it had slid 1% to a session-low of 138.05 yen.

 "They've given themselves all the flexibility should they wish to tighten policy in the future without tidal waves in global bond markets."

-Elsewhere, the dollar edged broadly lower in early Asia trade, with the dollar index steadying at 101.62.
+The U.S. dollar was headed for a monthly loss on the prospect that the Federal Reserve's aggressive rate-hike cycle - a key driver of the dollar's strength - could have concluded with last week's 25-basis-point increase.

-It was headed for a monthly decline of roughly 1.2%, extending its loss to a second month.
+The dollar index was last 0.11% higher at 101.72, but was eyeing a monthly decline of more than 1%, extending its loss to a second month.

 Data on Friday showed that the annual U.S. inflation rate rose at its slowest pace in more than two years in June, with underlying price pressure receding, easing pressure on the Federal Open Market Committee (FOMC) to continue raising rates.